 What are Surgical Tooth Extractions?

-Surgical tooth extractions are the removal of teeth from a Macomb patient’s mouth that have not yet erupted – or aren’t yet visible in the mouth.
+Surgical tooth extractions are the removal of teeth from a Galesburg patient’s mouth that have not yet erupted – or aren’t yet visible in the mouth.
 You might need a surgical tooth extraction if:

 - You have impacted wisdom teeth that are painful;